IpsumLorem16/S3-key-lister/README.md

 ```
 $ python2 s3getkeys.py -t ryft-public-sample-data --key esRedditJson/esRedditJson9 --estimate
 ```
-This is especially useful if you previously used ctrl+c and want to continue from the last key found. be careful, If you use the same filename it *will* overwrite *not* append it.
+This is especially useful if you previously used ctrl+c and want to continue from the last key found.
+Be careful, If you use the same filename it *will* overwrite *not* append it.

 ## Notes:
 - Working, but still a work in progress.